FAQs & Articles | Resources | Caselaw

 Confidentiality, Copyright Law, and Tests.
 Many school people erroneously believe that test materials are copyright protected so they won't let parents see these materials.
 Most genuinely believe this but it's simply not true.
 When a parent asks to see their child's test records, they are asking for "parental access to inspect and review."
 This is not a violation of Federal copyright laws.

-California Decision Allows Parents to Receive Copies of Protocols.
+Federal Court Decision in California Allows Parents to Receive Copies of Protocols.
 On May 24, 2005 the U.S. District Court, Central District of California in Newport-Mesa v.
 California Dept. of Ed. ruled that a California statute requiring copies of test protocols to be provided to parents of special education students falls within acceptable "fair use" under federal copyright law.
 The publishers of the Weschler IQ test and of the Woodcock-Johnson tests (who, because they, if anyone, had the right to complain about copyright violations) intervened in this case.
 The Court held that the parents were entitled to a copy of their child's test protocols.

 Copying Protocols to Parents: Clarification of FERPA Requirements from the National Association of School Psychologists.
 FERPA, IDEA and Section 504 all require that parents be given access to school records (including test protocols).
 NASP Communiqué, Vol. 31, #1 September 2002.